 ‘We Won’t List Until We Find a Home.”

-Recently, Inman surveyed readers for their best responses to sellers when they say: “We won’t list until we find a home.”
+Recently, Inman surveyed readers to find their best responses to sellers who say, “We won’t list until we find a home.”

 Inman readers (your colleagues) shared a laundry list of ways to rectify it.

-There are 38 responses, and you will probably need to memorize them all as that’s how intense their fear is!
+There are 38 responses, and you will probably need to memorize them all, as their fear is so intense!

-Inman’s readers also suggested a number of workarounds, including particular contingencies, bridge loans, and renting.
+Inman’s readers also suggested several workarounds, including particular contingencies, bridge loans, and renting.

 Editor’s Note: For lending on a primary residence using “bridge loans” to buy another home before a seller’s current house is sold, it is a myth.